 Examples of this are:

 The legal position here is tricky.
 If the employer grants the extra day to those who are scheduled to work as a non-contractual “gift”, then there is no contractual right for employees covered under these exceptions to be given another day to make up for it.
+As an employer, it’s important to consider the impact of the extra bank holiday on your office Christmas party plans.
+While rescheduling the event may seem like a logical choice, it’s crucial to prioritize the overall employee experience when planning any company celebration.
+Remember that not all employees may feel comfortable or included in a traditional office party.

 However, part-time employees are legally protected from suffering a detriment due to their part-time status.
 Those who are off sick due to a disability or on maternity leave are also protected from discrimination.
 Therefore, employers may choose to grant the extra day to eliminate the risk of a claim.
 As mentioned earlier in the article, giving the extra day for your entire workforce is also in the best interests of keeping your employees happy and motivated.
 For example, for those who are required to work the day when some or all of their colleagues are given the extra day off, it is recommended that they are given a day in lieu to take at another time.